 For which of you, intending to build a tower, does not sit down first and count the cost, whether he may have enough to finish it; lest perhaps, after he has laid the foundation and is not able to finish, all those seeing begin to mock him, saying, This man began to build and was not able to finish.Luke 14:28-30

-Financially Fit 2 Lead (FF2L) is the new comprehensive approach to improve the financial awareness and health of seminarians at United.
+Financially Fit 2 Lead (FF2L) is the new comprehensive approach to improve the financial awareness of seminarians at United.
 This program was developed in response to our growing commitment to provide better preparation and training in financial literacy, including strategies for controlling student loan debt, as our students move through the stages of being a student into life as a religious professional.

 Financially Fit 2 Lead (FF2L) empowers students to make positive financial decisions in educational borrowing and for long term financial health as they prepare to enter ministry.

-Beginning in 2014-2015, the program is being rolled out over a three-year period.
 All students will benefit from the program, which provides support in learning how to manage finances as they:

 - transition into life as a student,